kaysond/deluge-php/README.md

 ```
 Functions take a variety of arguments.
 Unused arguments are usually either null (equivalent to Python None) or array().
 Experimentation may be necessary.

+For debugging purposes, the header and body of the last request and response are stored in the public class property `last_http_transaction` (stdObj with obviously named properties)

 Check the deluge-web log for details of failed requests.
 Failures throw php Exception's.